microsoft/TouchDevelop/README.md

 * **latest:** https://www.touchdevelop.com/app/latest

-The make sure which version you're running, tap the small copyright/legal/version bar in the bottom right, and then the `latest changes` button.
+The make sure which version you're running, tap the small copyright/legal/version bar in the bottom right, and then the **latest changes** button.
 This will give you the changes that went into your current version, and in particular if the fix for your submitted issue is in.
+If the expected change is not there, try reloading the page.
+Keep in mind that the build process takes a few minutes.

 Other pages of interest:
 * landing page: [https://www.touchdevelop.com](https://www.touchdevelop.com)